ericseppanen/aversion/aversion/README.md

     }
 }
 ```
-Similar to the previous example, the header field will tell us which message
+Similar to the previous example, the header will tell us which message
 was sent (i.e. `Foo` or `Bar`), along with the version of that struct (`FooV1`
 or `FooV2`) and `read_message` deserializes the correct version of the struct,
 upgrades it to the latest version, and returns it as a `MyProtocol`